psychemedia/island-storynotes/spithead_mutiny.md

 A paper " The Mutinies Spithead and the Nore in 1797" was ready by Geo.
 Long, J.P.
 At the time of the outbreak, said the lecturer, the English seamen were badly paid, badly fed, and treated in a most tyrannical manner.
 Their pay had not been raised since the time of Charles II, when was 9 3/4d per day, le*s than half of what it is to-day.
 The food was bad quality and deficient in quantiyy, owing to the peculations of the pursers, who often made a fortune by underfeeding the men.
 The salt junk at times became so impregnated with salt as to lose all flavour and to be susceptible of a polish like agate cornelian.
 The biscuits were too often full of weevils.
 The water also was bad, and leave was almost unknown, even after long absence abroad.
 The Centrion was kept for 12 years at a stretch at the India Station.
 The prize money was very unequally divided, and the pressgangs made raids upon the maritime towns, which resembled more the raids of Arab slavers than the recruiting operations of a civilised nation.
 Severe corporal punishment in the shape of brutal floggings was also inflicted at the caprice of the commanders for the slightest breach of discipline.
 This might have been necessary to some extent, however, owing to the fact that the ships were often manned by the sweepings of the gutter and of the convict prisons.
 Under such conditions it could hardly be matter for surprise that a mutiny should take place.
 After tracing in detail tha history of the mutinies, the lecturer showed the great improvement that had been effected with regard to the position of the seamen within the past half-century, and said that the nation should take care that there should never be an excuse for such things happening again.
 Grievances should at once be inquired into, and if necessary remedied.
 The law of impressment had never been repealed, but he thought it would never be needed as the conditions were so much improved as to attract men to the Navy.

-In referring to the diffrence in the position of the seaman now as compard with 1797, the President said that British seamen were now treated properly and humanely, and were, therefore, a respectable body of men, and their wives were good, respectable women.
+In referring to the difference in the position of the seaman now as compard with 1797, the President said that British seamen were now treated properly and humanely, and were, therefore, a respectable body of men, and their wives were good, respectable women.
 (Loud applause.)— General Harward proposed, Mr. Lewis seconded, and Mr. G. L. Green supported, a vote of thanks to the lecturer and tha President, which was carried by acclamation, and the meeting then terminated.

 ---
 Portsmouth Evening News - Thursday 15 April 1897